Dimers in piecewise Temperleyan domains: Introduction

 \section{Introduction}

-The dimer model is one of the best known models of statistical physics, first introduced to model a diatomic gas.
-By modifying the underlying graph, it can be used to study the Ising model (see Fisher's approach).
-Under the name "perfect matchings", it prominently appears in theoretical computer science and combinatorics.
+{\bf Dimer model.} The dimer model is one of the best known models of statistical physics, first introduced to model a gas of diatomic molecules~\cite{FT}.
+By modifying the underlying graph, it can be used to study the Ising model (see Fisher's approach~\cite{Ff}).
+Under the name ``perfect matchings'', it prominently appears in theoretical computer science and combinatorics.

 A dimer covering (or perfect matching) of a graph is a subset of edges that covers every vertex exactly once.
 The dimer model is a random covering of a given graph by dimers.
 We will be interested in uniform random coverings, that is, those chosen from the distribution in which all dimer configurations are equally weighted.